Strategic Plan 2017-2022 Summary

 The Los Angeles County Arboretum & Botanic Garden cultivates our natural, horticultural, and historic resources for learning, enjoyment and inspiration.

-The Arboretum is a welcoming environment that will offer increasing beauty, wonder and refreshment to daily visitors as well as to those discovering the Arboretum through education programs, exhibitions, special events and online.
+We are committed to presenting a welcoming environment that serves all in our region.
 Important new approaches to water conservation and sustainable gardening will be demonstrated in the Arboretum landscape and promoted widely.
-The Arboretum—beautifully designed and cared for by staff and volunteers—delights, educates and entertains.
+We will provide students of all ages with the information and knowledge needed to build science literacy.
 Person-to-person and technology-enabled services will assist visitors in fully exploring the Arboretum landscape, botanical collections, historic areas, and library.
 The greater community will respond to and support an institution of exceptional quality and innovation, enabling the Los Angeles County Arboretum to serve Southern California for generations to come.

-To meet the challenges of today and of the future, the Arboretum will renew and secure its treasured resources and vital programs through robust earned income and fundraising programs, creative collaborations with diverse community groups, and a highly productive partnership between the Los Angeles Arboretum Foundation and the County of Los Angeles.
+To meet the challenges of today and of the future, the Arboretum will renew and secure its treasured resources and vital programs through robust earned income and fundraising programs, creative collaborations with a range of community groups, and a highly productive partnership between the Los Angeles Arboretum Foundation and the County of Los Angeles.

-With a newly focused effort that brings together community support, volunteers, staff and trustees, over the five-year period 2011-2016 the Arboretum will address six key goals:
+With a newly focused effort that brings together community support, volunteers, staff and trustees, the Arboretum will address six key goals:

 I. The Arboretum Visitor Experience

-D. Provide effective management for Baldwin Lake, the Arboretum’s central natural feature, largest single consumer of water, and focal point for significant chapters of land use history.
+Restore Baldwin Lake, the Arboretum’s central natural feature and focal point for significant chapters of cultural and natural history.

 III.
 Cultural Heritage